-Baked Churro Donuts with cinnamon sugar is a great combination of two perfect treats:
+Baked Churro Donuts with cinnamon sugar is an ideal combination of two perfect treats:

 Churros and Donuts!

 My family loves both churros and donuts so I thought it would be fun to combine the two of them into one.
 The results were amazing.
-Just 30 minutes to warm fluffy donuts.
+Just 30 minutes and you have warm fluffy donuts.

 This post may contain affiliate links.
 Please see our affiliate disclosure for more details.